Invest

 Opportunity Knocks

 Crossfield and RVC jointly envision this developing into a thriving regional industrial-business hub with complementary residential and commercial development.
-New businesses will enjoy great access and visibility from both Highway 2A and the Highway 2 corridor.
-A regional industrial park adjacent to Highway 2, and inside the north central Calgary region, provides access to a walking distance labour market in growing Crossfield and the skilled labour pool available in the Calgary region.
+New businesses will enjoy great access and visibility from both Highway 2A and the QE2 corridor.

 Links to Joint ASP Planning Documents:

-Crossfield is located in the north-central Calgary region, one of the fastest growing areas in Canada - more than 1.3 million people call the Calgary region home.
-Crossfield is strategically located on the Highway 2 corridor connecting Calgary to Edmonton, and with easy access north to Alberta’s energy sector, including Fort McMurray.
-Crossfield is also on the doorstep of Alberta’s High Load Capacity Corridor – of significant value to the metal fabrication industry.
+Crossfield is located in the north-central Calgary region, one of the fastest growing areas in Canada - more than 1.6 million people call the Calgary region home.
+Crossfield is strategically located on the Highway 2 corridor connecting Calgary to Edmonton, with easy access to national and international transportation networks.

 With the highest elevation on Highway 2 between Calgary and Edmonton, Crossfield boasts beautiful mountain vistas to the west – visible over bright yellow flowering canola fields in the summer months.

-Boasting an envious location, Crossfield is a 15-minute drive from the bustling small city of Airdrie with a population of 70,000 people, 30 minutes to downtown Calgary, 20 minutes to the East Balzac Industrial Park and Cross Iron Mills mall, 25 minutes to the Calgary International Airport and a 2.5-hour drive north to Edmonton.
+Boasting an envious location, Crossfield is a 15-minute drive from the growing city of Airdrie with a population of over 90,000 people, 30 minutes to downtown Calgary, 20 minutes to the East Balzac Industrial Park and Cross Iron Mills mall, 25 minutes to the Calgary International Airport and a 2-hour drive north to Edmonton.
 Also nearby are the mountain parks and towns of Canmore and Banff – approximately 1.5 hours away - and Drumheller with the world class Royal Tyrrell Museum of Palaeontology one hour east.